jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

     (b) includes a penalty added to a rate in accordance with section 58; but (c) does not include a lump sum contribution
   - **rateable value** means the rateable value of land under section 13(3)
-  - **rates assessment** means the document that gives notice of the ratepayer's liability to pay rates on a rating unit
+  - **rates assessment** means the document that gives notice of the ratepayer’s liability to pay rates on a rating unit
   - **rates invoice** means the document that notifies a ratepayer of the amount of rates that are payable for a rating unit under section 46
   - **rates record** means the record maintained by a local authority under section 37
   - **rating information database** means the database that is required to be kept by a local authority under section 27
-  - **rating sale or rating lease** means a sale or lease of a rating unit under section 68 to enforce a judgment for rates
+  - **rating sale** or means a sale or lease of a rating unit under section 68 to enforce a judgment for rates
   - **rating unit** means a rating unit for the purposes of the Rating Valuations Act 1998
   - **regional council** means a regional council within the meaning of the Local Government Act 2002
   - **remission policy** means a policy under section 109 of the Local Government Act 2002